Levophed Bitartrate Side Effects

 Generic Name: norepinephrine

-Note: This page contains information about the side effects of norepinephrine.
-Some of the dosage forms included on this document may not apply to the brand name Levophed Bitartrate.
+Note: This document contains side effect information about norepinephrine.
+Some of the dosage forms listed on this page may not apply to the brand name Levophed Bitartrate.

 For the Consumer